Zach Tuohy: Geelong

 On 21 July 2018, Tuohy took a contested mark with 10 seconds of play remaining and then kicked a goal after the siren to secure Geelong a two-point victory against Melbourne.
 He played his 200th game against Richmond on 11 September 2020, becoming just the second-ever Irish AFL player to reach that milestone, being preceded by Jim Stynes.
 Tuohy played his 250th game in the 2022 Grand Final, also winning his first premiership.

 He and Mark O'Connor became only the second and third Irish players to win an AFL premiership, following Tadhg Kennelly in 2005.

 In October 2022, Tuohy signed a new one-year contract extension with Geelong.
+In Round 17, 2023, Tuohy played his 265th game against North Melbourne, overtaking Jim Stynes with the most AFL games played by an Irish-born footballer.

+In August 2024, Tuohy announced his retirement from AFL football at the conclusion of the 2024 AFL season.

 Personal life

 Tuohy's father Noel was a member of Laois County Council and ran in the 2020 Irish general election.

-Tuohy intends to marry his partner, Rebecca Price, in Ireland at the end of 2022.
+Tuohy married his partner, Rebecca Price, in Ireland at the end of 2022.
 He is involved in business in Portlaoise, including a coffee shop.

+Zach Tuohy's autobiography, The Irish Experiment, co-written with journalist Catherine Murphy, was released in 2024.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2024 season.